 Implementing a Hub and Spoke Treatment Model in Our Communities

-With the urgent need for treatment for opioid use disorder in our communities, a steering committee comprised of clinical representative from all MaineHealth members and affiliates developed an integrated “hub and spoke” model.
+With the urgent need for treatment for opioid use disorder in our communities, a steering committee comprised of clinical representative from the MaineHealth network developed an integrated “hub and spoke” model.
 This treatment model links our specialty behavioral health programs (hubs) with primary care practices (spokes) so that we are able to offer evidence-based integrated medication assisted treatment options in healthcare settings that best meet individual needs.

 The hub and spoke treatment model supports the treatment of opioid use isorder within the chronic disease paradigm.
 The Integrated Medication Assisted Treatment (IMAT) model is the use of medications, in combination with counseling and behavioral therapies, to provide a whole patient approach to the treatment of substance use disorder.
 Patient acuity ranges from mild to severe opioid use disorder and level of services and appropriate sites of care vary based upon acuity and circumstances